OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Form_Element_Rubric.md

 ![extended rubric configuration](assets/Rubric_erweitert_en.png){ class="shadow lightbox" }

-You can give the rubric a name, which makes it easier for you to assign it later during evaluation.
+You can give the rubric a name, which makes it easier for you to assign it later during assessment.
 If required, you can also display the name directly in the questionnaire.

 Under Scale type, you can specify the type of Likert scale used and thus also define the value range: Determine at which end of the scale the positive rating is and define if necessary the ranges for insufficient, neutral and good.
-This information is taken into account in the evaluation.
+This information is taken into account in the assessment.

 !!! info "Info"